Tokyo Electric Power Company: 2011 Fukushima nuclear disaster

-In June 2012 TEPCO revealed, that in 2006 and 2008 TEPCO-employees made two studies in which the effect of tsunami-waves higher than the "official" expected height of 5.7 meters was studied on the performance of the reactors.
+In June 2012, TEPCO revealed, that in 2006 and 2008 TEPCO employees made two studies in which the effect of tsunami-waves higher than the "official" expected height of 5.7 meters was studied on the performance of the reactors.
 This was done after the large Indian Ocean tsunami in 2004.
-The conclusion from the simulation in 2006 was, that a 13.5 meter wave would cause a complete loss of all power and would make it impossible to inject water into reactor No.5.
+The conclusion from the simulation in 2006 was that a 13.5 meter wave would cause a complete loss of all power and would make it impossible to inject water into reactor No. 5.
 The costs to protect the plant for such an event was estimated to be about 25 million dollars.
-In 2008 the effect of a 10 meter high tsunami was calculated.
+In 2008, the effect of a 10-meter-high tsunami was calculated.
 TEPCO failed in both cases to take advantage of this knowledge, and nothing was done to prevent such an event to happen, because the study sessions were conducted only as a training for junior employees, and the company did not really expect such large tsunamis.

 TEPCO subsequently signed a partnership with French company Areva to treat the contaminated water.

-In 2016 three former TEPCO executives, chairman Tsunehisa Katsumata and two vice presidents, were indicted for negligence resulting in death and injury.
-All were acquitted by the Tokyo District Court on Sept.
-19, 2019.
+In 2016, three former TEPCO executives, chairman Tsunehisa Katsumata and two vice presidents, were indicted for negligence resulting in death and injury.
+All were acquitted by the Tokyo District Court on September 19, 2019.

 Company future

-On 30 March 2011, the president of TEPCO, Masataka Shimizu, was hospitalized with symptoms of dizziness and high blood pressure in the wake of an increasingly serious outlook for the Fukushima plant and increasing levels of radiation from the stricken plant, as well as media reports of TEPCO's imminent nationalization or bankruptcy triggered by the situation at the Fukushima plant.
+On March 30, 2011, the president of TEPCO, Masataka Shimizu, was hospitalized with symptoms of dizziness and high blood pressure in the wake of an increasingly serious outlook for the Fukushima plant and increasing levels of radiation from the stricken plant, as well as media reports of TEPCO's imminent nationalization or bankruptcy triggered by the situation at the Fukushima plant.

-On July 31, 2012, TEPCO was substantially nationalized by receiving a capital injection of 1 trillion yen (US$12.5bn) from the Nuclear Damage Liability Facilitation Fund (currently Nuclear Damage Compensation and Decommissioning Facilitation Corporation), a government-backed support body.
+On July 31, 2012, TEPCO was substantially nationalized by receiving a capital injection of 1 trillion yen ($12.5bn) from the Nuclear Damage Liability Facilitation Fund (currently Nuclear Damage Compensation and Decommissioning Facilitation Corporation), a government-backed support body.
 The Fund holds the majority (50.11%) of voting rights with an option to raise that figure to 88.69% by converting preferred stocks into common stocks.
 This Japan's biggest utility had received by the end of February 2016 at least 5.7609 trillion yen in state support since the tsunami.
 The total cost of the disaster was estimated at $100bn in May 2012.
-In April all Japanese nuclear reactors were closed.
+In April, all Japanese nuclear reactors were closed.

+Response to the 2022 Russian Invasion of Ukraine

+TEPCO has continued its business operations in Russia, including the purchase of Russian gas despite international sanctions against Russia following its invasion of Ukraine in 2022.
+Unlike the many international corporations that have scaled back or ceased their activities in Russia, TEPCO has opted to maintain its engagement.
+Research conducted by the Yale School of Management categorized the company in the "Grade F" tier, labeled "Digging In," which denotes entities that have defied calls to exit or reduce operations in Russia.
+This decision has drawn criticism for undermining global efforts to isolate Russia economically and exert pressure to end its aggression.